lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

   await lsp16UniversalFactory.computeAddress(
     ethers.keccak256(contractBytecodeWithArg),
     deploymentSalt,
-    false, // --> boolean indicating whether the contract is initializable '0x', // --> bytes representing the initialize data );
+    false, // --> boolean indicating if the contract should be initialized or not after deployment '0x', // --> bytes representing the calldata to initialize the contract );

 // Deploy contract without initialization